-A New Jersey organization is expected to open a medical marijuana dispensary in the Newark area in early March.
+A New Jersey organization is expected to open a medical marijuana dispensary in the Newark area on Friday, the Newark Post reported.

 Sentiment has been growing for a second compassion center in New Castle County that would join the First State Compassion Center west of Wilmington.
 First State also operates a store in Sussex County.